-The examination of papers I, II and III shall be held at the end of the year.
+The examination of papers I, II and III shall be held after the completion of 90 working days of the course.
 The duration for each paper shall be 3 hours carrying a maximum of 100 marks.

-Paper -III examination will be conducted by the College/Departments and the marks obtained by the candidate along with the question paper and valued answer scripts shall be sent to the University at least 15 days before the commencement of the examinations of paper I and II.
+Paper-III examination will be conducted by the College/Departments and the marks obtained by the candidate along with the question paper and valued answer scripts shall be sent to the University at least 15 days before the commencement of the examinations of paper I and II.

-The examiners will be appointed from the panel of four name of each paper (I and II) submitted by the college/Departments concerned.
-If one examiner awards a pass mark and the other fail mark the paper will be valued by a third examiner whose award of marks will be final.
+The examiners will be appointed from the panel of four names for each paper (I and II) submitted by the college/Departments concerned.
+If one examiner awards a pass mark and the other fail mark, the paper will be valued by a third examiner whose award of marks will be final.